 |

 Healthcare costs continue to go up every year.
-When people are seeking to stay cost-conscious and still secure comprehensive coverage, a Medicare Supplemental plan can really make a difference.
+A Medicare Supplemental plan can make a difference when people seek to stay cost-conscious and still secure comprehensive coverage.

 This includes Medigap, Part C, and Part D. Unlike Parts A and B, these supplemental plan costs will depend on the beneficiaries’ location and selected plan.

 Medigap plans exist to help fill the gaps in Original Medicare coverage.
-They’re sold by private companies and pay most out-of-pocket costs.
+Private companies sell them and pay the most out-of-pocket costs.
 These plans also partner with the federal government to ensure affordable care options.

-Another supplemental health care option is a Medicare Advantage plan, also known as Part C. These plans are offered by private companies.
+Another supplemental health care option is a Medicare Advantage plan or Part C. Private companies offer these plans.
 These companies must follow Medicare rules, meaning they must cover all of the services that Original Medicare covers.

-You’ll always be covered for emergency and urgent care (even outside of Arizona), along with dental and eye care.
+You’ll always be covered for emergency, urgent care (even outside of Arizona), and dental and eye care.

 You can find charts with estimated premiums for each type of supplemental coverage for the below cities: